kuznetsovin/m3u8-downloader/README.md

 # m3u8-downloader

 Downloader m3u8 files from URL.
+Downloader has 2 mode: `gui` and `cli`.
+For more information run `m3u8-downloader help`

 ## Install